RareInk/RareInk-Desktop/README.md

 $ npm run electron:serve
 ```

 Voila!
-You can use your Angular + Electron app in a local development environment with hot reload !
+You can use your Angular + Electron app in a local development environment with hot reload!

 The application code is managed by `main.ts`.
 In this sample, the app runs with a simple Electron window and "Developer Tools" is open.
 The Angular component contains an example of Electron and NodeJS native lib import.
 See [Use NodeJS Native libraries](#use-nodejs-native-libraries) charpter if you want to import other native libraries in your project.